ESR7: Multicomponent antibacterial plant cocktail for better health in piglets and broilers

 - Detailed effect of feed additives on animal performance in vivo, including general health, GIT health aspects and gut microbiota profile will be investigated.

-- A plant-based antibacterial multicomponent feed additive is developed and proven, that avoids proliferation of gut pathogens and supports a healthy microbiota in the GIT of piglets and broilers, thus reducing the need for antibiotics, heavy metals, and coccidiostats.
+- Develop and prove the beneficial effect of a plant-based antibacterial multicomponent feed additive, that avoids proliferation of gut pathogens and supports a healthy microbiota in the GIT of piglets and broilers (D2.11).

 - At: TEAGASC (3 mo); Characterise differences in microbiota obtained from in vivo feeding trials with antibacterial plants;